refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 #### UI Integrations

-We have pre-built components which works with Auth Provider out-of-the-box.
+We have pre-built components which work with Auth Provider out-of-the-box.

 When provided, their Layout components can automatically render current user information on the header and add logout button to appropriate places.